lf-/gankra.github.io/blah/swift-abi/index.md

 (Interestingly, this implementation is marked as `inlineable`, and so it's actually guaranteed to always work.
 Array's ABI details were pretty aggressively guaranteed since it's a *relatively* simple fundamental type whose performance matters a lot.)

-There's also a read-only version of modify, "read", but it doesn't seem to be as clearly motivated.
-For now it's mostly just a nice little optimization to avoid doing an extra retain+release.
+There's also a read-only version of modify, "read", which provides a +0 getter.
+That one isn't as strongly motivated, but hey it's a nice little optimization to avoid a needless retain+release.

-I feel like there should be more to say in this section, but I think it was mostly implicitly covered by the other sections? \*shrug\*